 I have not posted a grilled cheese sandwich recipe/entry since August 29, 2010.
 That adds up to over two months of non-grilled cheese photographing and writing.
 Amazing, isn’t it?
 I had no idea it had been that long.
-Either way, I am back with a brand new sandwich that has Thanksgiving/fall undertones.
+Either way, I am back with a brand new grilled cheese that has Thanksgiving/fall undertones.
 Last year, I went with pumpkin pie dip.
 This year, I went with delicata squash.
 And it turned out pretty well.

 - Delicata Squash

 - Flax/Quinoa Bread